HeardLibrary/digital-scholarship/lod/wikibase/sdoc/index.md

     return filename
 ```

-## Use media filename to look up M ID via API
+## Use media filename to look up M ID via the Commons API

+Because this function performs an HTTP GET and not a POST, authentication with the API is not required.
+Based on the [Wikimedia User-Agent policy](https://meta.wikimedia.org/wiki/User-Agent_policy), API users must supply a User-Agent header for all requests.
+This may not be enforced for a small number of GET requests, but if this function is used for more than testing, you should modify the value of `user_agent` to provide a tool name and your email address.

 This script does not perform a time-consuming operation with the API (in contrast to a media file upload).
-So if it is used repeatedly without intervening operations that take a significant amount of time, you should probably add a `time.sleep` delay between API calls.
+So if it is used repeatedly without intervening operations that take a significant amount of time, you should probably add a significant delay between API calls (currently the delay is set for 0.1 seconds).
 Otherwise you may be blocked.
 Alternatively, I think you could modify the params to look up multiple filenames in a single API call.

 ```
+import requests
+from time import sleep

 def get_commons_image_pageid(image_filename):
     """Look up the Commons image page ID ("M ID") using the image file name.